Moonflower-labs/taskZen/README.md

 You must register and log in to access the features of **Task Zen**.

 When registering a new user you must enter a company name and choose your role (admin, manager or employee).
 This is for the sake of simplicity an in a real life use case the company would handle role assignment.
-Please **note that currently manager and admin have the same permissions so there's no distiction between the two roles**.
+Please **note that currently manager and admin roles have the same permissions so there's no distiction between the two roles**.

 The company name provided at registration will be used by the application to identify and retrieve data belonging to a certain company, group or organization.